zxb2945/Learn-CS-by-yourself/CSLecture/Ultimate AWS Certified Solutions Architect Associate AWS认证课程.md

 =>First, you'd have to create a transcription job using Amazon Transcribe to transform the recordings into text.
 Then, translate non-English calls to English using Amazon Translate.
 Finally, use Amazon Comprehend for sentiment analysis.

+Amazon EC2 provides enhanced networking capabilities through the **Elastic Network Adapter (ENA)**.
+Enhanced networking provides higher bandwidth, higher packet per second (PPS) performance, and consistently lower inter-instance latencies.
 An **Elastic Fabric Adapter (EFA)** is a network device that you can attach to your Amazon EC2 instance to accelerate High Performance Computing (HPC) and machine learning applications.
+It provides all of the functionality of an ENA, with additional OS-bypass functionality.
+But the OS-bypass capabilities of EFAs are not supported on Windows instances.

 **Amazon QuickSight** is a cloud-scale business intelligence (BI) service that you can use to deliver easy-to-understand insights to the people who you work with, wherever they are.
 Amazon QuickSight connects to your data in the cloud and combines data from many different sources.
 In a single data dashboard, QuickSight can include AWS data, third-party data, big data, spreadsheet data, SaaS data, B2B data, and more.